 https://www.youtube.com/watch?v=otO1ikmf9vo

-1. What size enclosure does my tarantula need?
+Question 1: What size enclosure does my tarantula need?

 Answer: The size of the enclosure depends on the species and size of your tarantula.
 As a general rule, provide a habitat that is at least three times the leg span of your tarantula in length and width.
-You will need to rehouse your tarantula if you start with a sling.

-1. How often should I clean my tarantula’s enclosure?
+Question 3: How often should I clean my tarantula’s enclosure?

 Answer: Spot clean the enclosure regularly to remove uneaten prey and feces.
 Replace the substrate every few months to prevent mold and bacteria buildup.

-1. What temperature and humidity levels are ideal for my tarantula?
+Question 5: What temperature and humidity levels are ideal for my tarantula?

 Answer: Most tarantulas thrive in temperatures ranging from 70°F to 80°F (21°C to 27°C).
 Humidity requirements vary depending on the species, with some needing higher humidity levels than others.
 Research the specific needs of your tarantula species and adjust the humidity level inside the terrarium accordingly.

-1. How can I provide proper ventilation in my tarantula’s enclosure?
+Question 6: How can I provide proper ventilation in my tarantula’s enclosure?

 Answer: The holes inside the enclosure should not be too big or too small.
 Ensure the enclosure has adequate ventilation holes to allow for proper air circulation.
-The holes helps prevent mold and bacterial growth.
+The holes help prevent mold and bacterial growth.
 Many commercially available enclosures come with built-in ventilation.

-1. Can I use artificial lighting in my tarantula’s enclosure?
+Question 7: Can I use artificial lighting in my tarantula’s enclosure?

 Answer: Tarantulas do not require UV lighting like some reptiles.
 However, providing a natural light cycle with ambient room lighting during the day and darkness at night can help regulate their behavior.
-You can use a red light in the room of tarantula for viewing in the dark.
+You can use a red light in the room of a tarantula for viewing in the dark.